expatfile/next-runtime-env/README.md

 Docker repo: `beamaustralia/create-react-env`

-The image is based off the official Nginx alpine distro and includes a best-practices default `nginx.conf` file to servce a CRA application.
+The image is based off the official Nginx alpine distro and includes a best-practices default `nginx.conf` file to serve a CRA application.

 ## How does this work?

-The Docker image contains a small Golang binary that builds the `env.json` file.
+The Docker image contains a small Golang binary that builds the `env.js` file.
 The binary is run within the ENTRYPOINT script of the Docker image, therefore env variables are read when the container is started.

 ## How do I use this?